KSchoenleber/urbs/doc/overview.rst

 Transmission
 ^^^^^^^^^^^^
 Transmission allows instantaneous transportation of commodities between sites.
 It is characterised by an efficiency and costs, just like processes.
-Transmission is defined over the tuple ``(site in, site out, transmission, commodity)``.
+Transmission is defined over the tuple
+``(site in, site out, transmission, commodity)``.
 For example, ``(Iceland, Norway, undersea cable, electricity)`` would represent an undersea cable for electricity between Iceland and Norway.

 Storage
 ^^^^^^^
 Storage describes the possibility to deposit a deliberate amount of energy in the  form of one commodity at one time step; with the purpose of retrieving it later.
 Efficiencies for charging/discharging depict losses during input/output.
-A self-discharge term is **not** included at the moment, but could be added trivially (one column, one modification of the storage state equation).
 Storage is characterised by capacities both for energy content (in MWh) and charge/discharge power (in MW).
 Both capacities have independent sets of investment, fixed and variable cost parameters to allow for a very flexible parametrization of various storage technologies; ranging from batteries to hot water tanks.

 Storage is defined over the tuple ``(site, storage, stored commodity)``.
 For example, ``(Norway, pump storage, electricity)`` represents a pump storage